Residential Demand Charge Bill Calculator

 - Energy Charge = Reduced kWh charge

-- Demand Charge = New charge for residential members based on their highest usage during FEC’s peak hours
+- Demand Charge = Increased kW charge based on highest usage during FEC’s peak hours

 - Basic Charge = No Change